dart-lang/site-www/src/tools/pub/dependencies.md

 Let's say that your Package A depends upon Package B.
-How can you communicate to other developers which version of Package B has been verified with a given version of Package A?
+How can you communicate to other developers which version of Package B remains compatible with a given version of Package A?

 To let developers know version compatibility, specify version constraints.
 You want to allow the widest range of versions possible